[Learn Korean I29] -길래, -(ㄴ/는)다길래, -(ㄴ/는)다기에

 -길래

-You use this grammar to indicate that you took the next action based on the previous content.
+Using this grammar indicates that you took the following action based on the previous content.

 In addition, this is a colloquial expression.